Born: 19 July 1921, New York, NY, USA

 Prize share: 1/2

 Rosalyn Yalow was a nuclear physicist.
 She developed radioimmunoassay (RIA) together with doctor Solomon Berson.
 RIA is used to measure small concentrations of substances in the body, such as hormones in the blood.
-Yalow and Berson tracked insulin by injecting radioactive iodine into patients' blood.
+Rosalyn Yalow and Solomon Berson tracked insulin by injecting radioactive iodine into patients' blood.
 Because the method is so precise, they were able to prove that type 2 diabetes is caused by the body's inefficient use of insulin.
 Previously it was thought that the disease was caused by a lack of insulin.